Toplevel#

 timestamp – timestamp of the event triggering the surface focus

-- get_state() ToplevelState #
+- get_state() ToplevelState#

 Gets the bitwise or of the currently active surface state flags, from the

-- inhibit_system_shortcuts(event: Event | None = None) None #
+- inhibit_system_shortcuts(event: Event | None = None) None#

 Requests that the

-inhibit the system shortcuts.This is asking the desktop environment/windowing system to let all keyboard events reach the surface, as long as it is focused, instead of triggering system actions.
+toplevelinhibit the system shortcuts.This is asking the desktop environment/windowing system to let all keyboard events reach the surface, as long as it is focused, instead of triggering system actions.

 If granted, the rerouting remains active until the default shortcuts processing is restored with

-, or the request is revoked by the desktop environment, windowing system or the user.A typical use case for this API is remote desktop or virtual machine viewers which need to inhibit the default system keyboard shortcuts so that the remote session or virtual host gets those instead of the local environment.
+restore_system_shortcuts, or the request is revoked by the desktop environment, windowing system or the user.A typical use case for this API is remote desktop or virtual machine viewers which need to inhibit the default system keyboard shortcuts so that the remote session or virtual host gets those instead of the local environment.

 The windowing system or desktop environment may ask the user to grant or deny the request or even choose to ignore the request entirely.